 Schedule a Free Consultation With a Top Georgia Dog Bite Injury Attorney

-At the Jewkes Law Firm, LLC, our Tyrone dog bite lawyers are committed to raising the bar.
+At The Jewkes Firm, our Tyrone dog bite lawyers are committed to raising the bar.
 We go above and beyond to help dog bite victims get justice and the maximum compensation.
 Hurt by a dangerous dog?
 We are more than ready to help.
 Contact our law firm today to set up your no-cost, no-obligation initial appointment.
 With law offices in Tyrone and Griffin, we represent injured victims in Spalding County, Fayette County, and throughout the entire Atlanta metro area.